dan-leo/masters/thesis/v8/4_results.md

 # Results {#results}

-This section visualizes and analyses the results from the dataset obtained in Chapter \ref{design}.
+This chapter visualizes and analyses the results from the dataset obtained in Chapter \ref{design}.

-## Latency and timing
+## Latency and Timing

-This sections handles measured and reported latencies and timings versus signal strength to see the effect of different attenuation zones and test types for multiple UE and MNOs.
+This section handles measured and reported latencies and timings versus signal strength to see the effect of different attenuation zones and test types for multiple UE and MNOs.

 ### Measured latency